 There will be some 24-hour working during construction of the Clapham/Brixton combined sewer overflow connection tunnel

-If you have any questions on our Albert Embankment Foreshore site, we hold quarterly Community Liaison Working Group (CLWG) meetings and regular drop-in sessions with residents.
+If you have any questions on our Albert Embankment Foreshore site, we hold Community Liaison Working Group (CLWG) meetings and regular drop-in sessions with residents.